ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 Local-node sessions have a default setting that one node is responsible for all reads/writes on a particular database.
 This ensures consistency.
 The data is replicated to the other nodes in the database group for failover purposes, but only the primary node will modify documents.
-If the primary node is down, another node will automatically be selected by the [cluster observer](../../../server/clustering/distribution/cluster-observer).
+If the primary node is down, another node will automatically be selected to read and write by the [cluster observer](../../../server/clustering/distribution/cluster-observer).

 If you are running on a [distributed cluster](https://ravendb.net/learn/inside-ravendb-book/reader/4.0/6-ravendb-clusters#transaction-atomicity-and-replication) and have to support ACID transactions where all nodes must have read/write permission, you should use cluster-wide transactions.
 Be aware that doing so will prioritize consistency over performance.

 {NOTE: }
-You have the flexibility to program different sessions on the same document store so that you can run cluster-wide or node-local as needed.
+You have the flexibility to program different sessions on the same document store so that you can run cluster-wide or node-local sessions as needed.
 There are also tools that provide flexibility such as [revisions](../../../document-extensions/revisions/overview) and the ability to [model your documents](https://ravendb.net/learn/inside-ravendb-book/reader/4.0/3-document-modeling) so that conflicts are prevented.